DivergentClouds/metasubleq/readme.txt

 Notes:

- Metasubleq is not whitespace sensitive
- Metasubleq is case sensitive
+ Metasubleq is not sensitive to additional whitespa Metasubleq is case sensitive
  Names are of the form [_a-zA-Z][_a-zA-Z0-9]